 The impact isn’t only on students and finances.
 Administrators must devote tremendous time, energy and resources into addressing understaffed districts, trying to mitigate decreasing job satisfaction, and preparing for the likelihood that many of their educators will leave the schools.
 Teachers have added pressure to fill the gap created by the shortages, leading to teacher burnout and even greater discontentment.
 It’s a vicious cycle.

-Online degrees are a convenient way to pursue or transition into a career in education.
-If you have dreams about becoming a teacher, then you should consider Ottawa.
-Ottawa University makes it easy for you to complete your degree in education with our accelerated, online format.
+Online teaching degrees are a convenient way to pursue or transition into a career in education.
+If you have dreams about becoming a teacher, then you should consider Ottawa University.
+We make it easy for you to complete your degree in education with our accelerated, online format.

 Our Bachelor of Arts in Elementary Education program is designed to produce teachers who are proficient in the latest instructional methods and have the sensitivity to be constructive in a learning environment.
 Students complete methods courses, professional education courses, and field experience.
 Elementary education majors must demonstrate ability in liberal arts areas, including mathematics, science, writing, communication, and the fine arts.